DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/intercept-http-requests.md

 var mock = RequestMock();
 ```

-Then call the [onRequestTo](../../reference/test-api/requestmock/onrequestto.md) and [respond](../../reference/test-api/requestmock/respond.md) methods in a chain.
+Then call the [onRequestTo](../../reference/test-api/requestmock/onrequestto.md) and [respond](../../reference/test-api/requestmock/respond.md) methods in a chained fashion.
 The [onRequestTo](../../reference/test-api/requestmock/onrequestto.md) method specifies a request to intercept, while the [respond](../../reference/test-api/requestmock/respond.md) method specifies the mocked response for this request.
 Call these methods repeatedly to provide a mock for every request you need.

 ```js
 var mock = RequestMock()